-The evolution observed during the first dip of the crisis is particularly contrasted, ranging from the German employment "miracle" (still accompanied by wage moderation) to a strong negative adjustment in the Irish economy, with the UK and France performing somewhere in between.
-Given these different experiences, we may expect very different trends in market incomes between 2008 and 2010 across these countries.
-We describe the macroeconomic context in detail below.
-The importance of automatic stabilizers and discretionary fiscal policy in each country will also, ultimately, determine the extent to
+The evolution observed during the first dip of the crisis is particularly contrasted, ranging from the German employment "miracle" (still accompanied by wage moderation) to a strong negative adjustment in the Irish economy, with the UK and France performing

 4In 2007, France, Germany and the UK were 8%, 16% and 17% above the EU-27 average GDP per capita respectively while Ireland was 46% above the average (and the richest country after Luxembourg).
 Repatriation of multinational profits from Ireland, however, means that GNP was about 80% of the level of GDP, providing a better measure of the national income available to Irish residents - more comparable to that of our three other countries.